9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

 (Remember, this has no performance cost.
-We\'re just telling the
+We're just telling the
-compiler to hide the fact that we\'re using a list.)
+compiler to hide the fact that we're using a list.)
 To turn this into a
 `JValue`, we apply another type constructor.

 :::: captioned-content